Daily affirmations for success when you feel stuck

 If a specific affirmation feels so false it makes you laugh, it’s too far.
 Drop down one level.
 Instead of “I am wildly successful,” try “I am building toward success one day at a time.”
 That one you can almost believe.
 Start there.

 Pair every affirmation with one action.
-An affirmation without action is just a nice thought.
+Positive affirmations for success without action are just nice thoughts.
 When you tell yourself “I take action even when I don’t feel ready,” follow it with one actual thing, however small.
 Send the email.
 Make the call.
 Write the first paragraph.
-The belief needs evidence, and you create that evidence by doing something, even something tiny.
+The belief needs evidence, and you create that evidence by doing something – even something tiny.

 The specific thoughts these affirmations are fighting